Citrus fruit bioflavonoids

 Most vitamin C supplements are made from synthetic ascorbic acid manufactured in China.
 This form of vitamin C is less effective on its own or in the form of a tablet.
 Without the natural flavonoids found in citrus (and some other fruits and vegetables), ascorbic acid is easily oxidized and can actually harm your body.
 This is why I emphasise throughout Grow Youthful that whole food nutrition is so much better than synthetic supplements.

-Flavonoids are also potent natural remedies for a variety of diseases.
+Other flavonoids are potent natural remedies for a variety of diseases.
 Two of the most potent disease-treating flavonoids are diosmin and hesperidin.
-(13, 14, 15, 16)
+(13, 14, 15, 16, 23)

-Blend a small lemon or lime with a cup of water.
-Wash it first if there is any chance it was sprayed with chemicals.
-Blend the whole fruit with a cup or more of water, including the pith, rind and seeds.
+The best way to get all these nutrients is to blend a whole lemon or lime with a glass of water.
+Wash the lemon first if there is any chance it was sprayed with chemicals.
+Blend the whole fruit with a glass or more of water, including the pith, rind and seeds.
 If suffering from severe haemorrhoids or varicose veins, for example, drink this twice or even three times per day.
 As the ailment heals, reduce to once per day.
-In good health, a maintenance dose is once per week.
+In good health, a minimum maintenance dose is once per week.
+I blend and drink a medium size lemon each day and have been doing this for a couple of years, though I know several people who do not feel good taking this much peel and pip on a daily basis.

 Now you can see why supermarket orange juice is of virtually no benefit.
 It is high in sugar (mostly fructose, the sugar that causes obesity), has all the beneficial pulp, seeds and rind removed, and is weeks, months or sometimes even years old (most of the beneficial flavonoids have long gone).